KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro3/index.md

 - Flash OneOS with `adb sideload`
 - Flash Mobvoi Apps with `adb sideload`
 - Make a copy of your Magisk apk file to Magisk-v24.3.zip
-- Flash Magisk with `adb sideload`
+- Flash Magisk with `adb sideload Magisk-v24.3.zip`
 - Flash Disabler with `adb push disabler.zip /sdcard/` and Install via TWRP
 - Reboot & do initial setup (pair with your phone through WearOS app)